Agricultural Equipment Technician 20/30L

-This course will only be open for Semester 1 (September to January) and Yearlong (September to June) registrations and will open for registrations on June 1, 2018.
+These courses will only be open for Semester 1 (September to January) and Yearlong (September to June) registrations and will open for registrations on June 1.

 This course consists of 50 hours of online theory, 40 hours of practical learning in a work study placement, and 10 hours at a boot camp on Saskatoon's Sask Polytechnic campus*.
 There will be additional extra-curricular opportunities for students such as equipment demo days, site tours, and speaker events (optional).
 Students will be required to complete all of the theory component before being placed in the work study portion of the course.

-This course will not count as a PAA credit on your transcripts.
-This is a Locally Determined Option course and upon completion will count as a 20 level elective credit.
+These courses will not count as a PAA credit on your transcripts.
+This is a Locally Determined Option course and upon completion will count as a 20 or 30 level elective credit.

 * This 10 hour boot camp can also be rolled into the work study component, bringing those hours up to 50.

-For more information, please visit SunWest DLC's site Agriculture Equipment Technician 20L
+For more information, please visit SunWest DLC's Ag Tech site

 How this works: